visgl/tsc/Technical Charter.md

 1. Mission and Scope of the Project

-    1. The mission of the Project is to provide a comprehensive, open-source solution for GPU-powered visualizations of large-scale datasets, accelerating software development and research in urban mobility, health, communication and other demains.
+    1. The mission of the Project is to provide a comprehensive, open-source solution for GPU-powered visualizations of large-scale datasets, in particular geospatial data visualizations, accelerating the development and research in urban computing and a surrounding ecosystem.

     2. The scope of the Project includes collaborative development under the Project License (as defined herein) supporting the mission, including